electricimp/Usb/docs/DriverDevelopmentGuide.md

 have already been partially released by this moment `release` is called.
 So any attempts to access these objects and their members from the callback may throw exceptions.

-The methods should be used by the drivers to clean up the driver related resources and free an external resource if necessary.
+The methods should be used by the drivers to clean up the driver related resources and free external resources if necessary.

 ### _typeof()